Electronic Waste Consolidation Facility Requirements

 Electronic Waste Consolidation Facility requirements:

 - Submit a one-time registration and registration fee.
 Owners/operators of electronic waste consolidation facilities in the state must register with the department using the first form below, and submit a one-time registration fee of $250 accompanied by the second form below, at least thirty days prior to receiving any electronic waste.
 A registration is effective upon acceptance by the department.
 A person may operate an electronic waste consolidation facility while also operating such facility as an electronic waste recycling facility.
 Where a facility is operated for both purposes, only one registration fee must be paid.

 - Submit an annual report.
-By March 1st annually, owners/operators of electronic waste consolidation facilities must submit to the department an annual report for the previous calendar year, using the following form:
+By March 1st annually, owners/operators of electronic waste consolidation facilities must submit to the department an annual report for the previous calendar year.
+Beginning March 1, 2016, annual reports are required to be submitted via a new online reporting system.

 - Store electronic waste properly.
 Electronic waste must be stored in a fully enclosed building with a roof, floor and walls, or in a secure container (e.g., package or vehicle), that is constructed and maintained to minimize breakage of electronic waste and to prevent releases of hazardous materials to the environment.